pshev/stream-lite/README.md

 ## API

-The vast majority of factories and operators replicate the API of RxJS, so the links will point you to RxJS documentation.<br/>
+The vast majority of factories and operators replicate the API of RxJS, so most links will point you to RxJS documentation.<br/>
 There are also some that don't exist in RxJS or ones with a different API - documentation for those you will find below.<br/>
 Operators marked with ✔️ are also available as statics.